RealGaurav29/Parking-System/README.md

 The parking system is implemented using a class called 'parking' The class contains 4 private members: light, standard, heavy, and total.
 Each of these members represent the number of vehicles of that type currently parked in the parking lot.

+`parking::parking()`
+This is a constructor to initialize all variables to zero.

 There are 4 public member functions:
 1. `void parking::parkVehicle(int type)`
 This function parks a vehicle.
 It first checks if a spot for that vehicle type is available or not.
 If it is available, the vehicle is parked in it and the value of respective variable is incrememted by one.